Bioengineering, MSE

 Drug Discovery and Development

-Principles of Controlled Release Systems
+Principles of Drug Delivery and Controlled Release Systems

 Medical Entrepreneurship: Commercializing Translational Science